moves-rwth/dynasty/TUTORIAL.md

 # Partitioning

-This problem is also known as threshold synthesis.
+The problem of partitioning is also known as the threshold synthesis.
 It aims to partition the set of instantiations into a set of accepting instantiations, i.e., instantiations that satisfy the property at hand, and rejecting instantiations, i.e., instantiations that do not satisfy the property at hand.
-Methods cegis and evolutionary search do not support this this type of synthesis.
+The CEGIS method and the evolutionary search do not support this this type of synthesis.

-**A usage example of partitioning on grid (POMDP) benchmark mentioned in 'Feasibility' section:**
+**An example of partitioning on the grid (POMDP) benchmark mentioned in the 'Feasibility' section:**
 ```
 python3 dynasty.py --config examples/grid/4x4grid_sl.cfg  --partitioning  --constants CMAX=11,T_EXP=0.0,T_SLOW=0.0,T_FAST=0.77 lift
 ```
-**Result depicts all instances (option combinations) that satisfy the property:**
+**The result depicts all instances (option combinations) that satisfy the property:**
 ```
 Subfamilies above:
 [HoleOptions{M01: [2],M11: [0],M21: [1],P01: [3],P11: [3],P21: [2]}, HoleOptions{M01: [2],M11: [0],M21: [1],P01: [3],P11: [2],P21: [3]}, HoleOptions{M01: [1],M11: [2],M21: [0],P01: [3],P11: [3],P21: [2]}, HoleOptions{M01: [1],M11: [2],M21: [0],P01: [3],P11: [2],P21: [3]}]